eduwass/wp-shared-hostings/README.md

 * Separate config files for each environment
 * Easy git sync through FTP (no need for SSH access)
 * Easy DB and Media sync between environments
+* Update or change WordPress versions easily
+* You can also bulk update plugins (if you import them as git submodules)

 ## Initial Setup